occupational asthma

 - Workers’ compensation referral — document diagnosis thoroughly

-- Monitor after removal: improvement may take months to years; up to 70% have persistent asthma despite removal — prognosis improves with earlier diagnosis and removal
+- Monitor after removal: improvement may take months to years; up to 70% have persistent asthma despite removal, but outcomes are significantly better with earlier diagnosis and removal compared to continued exposure Tarlo, N Engl J Med.
+2014

 - Retraining / job modification if same workplace